 What is it about CSK Legal that makes us different?
 We specialise at helping resolve disputes for our clients.
 We don’t do everything like some law firms – we have a niche focus and are leaders in our field.
 Our solicitors have all worked in large city firms and been involved in some of the largest and most complex pieces of litigation in Birmingham.
 We are able to assist both commercial clients and private individuals in a wide variety of matters and are driven by the desire to help and resolve your case favourably, at trial if necessary.

-Craig is a commercial litigator and conducted his training at a heavyweight national firm.
-Having become a partner of a regional practice, he established CSK Legal to develop a niche litigation and dispute resolution practice with a focus upon client’s needs and quality of service.
+Craig is a commercial litigator solicitor (LLB (Hons)), and conducted his training at a heavyweight national firm having qualified in 2003 and having conducted complex commercial litigation since that time.
+Having been a partner of two major regional practices, Craig set up CSK Legal in 2014 to develop a niche litigation and dispute resolution practice with the focus of providing a more client focussed and innovative service.

 Craig has been involved with some of the largest litigation matters in Birmingham and the regions over recent years.
 He has considerable advocacy experience before the courts, including the High Court and Court of Appeal.
 Craig has been involved in a number of international disputes, including reported cases, dealing with difficult issues such as challenges to jurisdiction and interplay between legal systems.

 Some of the types of work that Craig has assisted clients with includes: shareholder and partnership disputes, directors disputes and corporate governance matters, franchises and franchising, contract disputes, property and boundary issues and inheritance act claims.
 Craig acts for a number of substantial national and international clients on a range of matters.

 Chambers and Partners has recognised Craig’s expertise and has commented that he is a well known figure in the litigation market.